The Loxone intercom is the perfect solution for video and audio access control at your door or gate.

 The button “Start” the update of the camera module actually starts the update process.

 ATTENTION!
-When updating the user settings to be default settings are reset.
+When updating the user settings are set back to the default settings.

 The user data must be reset after the update.